RediSearch/RediSearch/docs/Commands.md

 - **LIMIT first num**: If the parameters appear after the query, we limit the results to the offset and number of results given.
 The default is 0 10
-- **INFIELDS {num} {field} ...**: If set, filter the results to ones appearing only in specific fields of the document, like title or url. num is the number of specified field arguments
+- **INFIELDS {num} {field} ...**: If set, filter the results to ones appearing only in specific fields of the document, like title or URL. num is the number of specified field arguments
 - **INKEYS {num} {field} ...**: If set, we limit the result to a given set of keys specified in the list. the first argument must be the length of the list, and greater than zero.
-  Non existent keys are ignored - unless all the keys are non existent.
+  Non-existent keys are ignored - unless all the keys are non-existent.
 - **SLOP {slop}**: If set, we allow a maximum of N intervening number of unmatched offsets between phrase terms. (i.e the slop for exact phrases is 0)
 - **INORDER**: If set, and usually used in conjunction with SLOP, we make sure the query terms appear